The Tudor Pull is an annual rowing event by the Royal Watermen between two great HRP Palaces, Hampton Court and H.M Tower of London.

-I was very lucky to once again participate as an observer in the Tudor Pull.
-The delightful craft I had the good fortune to travel on was once again the little craft ‘Verity’.
+I have been very lucky to participate as an observer in the Tudor Pull.
+The delightful craft I had the good fortune to travel on was the little ship ‘Verity’.

 Many thanks to Malcolm K of Thames Alive and Peter who owns the ‘Verity’.